RIR360/RIR360/README.md

 ## Not a Developer or a Designer, I'm both!!

-⚡ I'm **Rejwan Islam Rizvy**, a passionate full stack web developer and professional graphic designer with a keen eye for creating intuitive and visually appealing web applications.
-I leverage my expertise in Node.JS to craft fast and scalable web services.
+⚡ I'm **Rejwan Islam Rizvy**, a full stack web developer and graphic designer.
+I specialize in building fast, scalable web services using Node.js and have a strong focus on creating visually appealing and user-friendly web applications.

 ### Languages and Tools: